damphyr/gaudi-example/doc/workshop/Example.md

 # An example of Gaudi usage

-## Unmentionables
+## Assumptions

 Gaudi makes heavy use of [Rake](https://github.com/ruby/rake) and its DSL.

-Some knowledge of the Ruby language _will_ be required and language concepts will not be expanded upon due to time restrictions.
+Some knowledge of the Ruby language and its ecosystem _is_ required and language concepts will not be expanded upon due to time restrictions.

 ## Common base